comsee-research/prism/README.md

 ```
 ./src/prism/prism -s scene.js -c camera.js --nrays 30 --vignetting false --run_all true --save_all true -v true -g true -l 7
 ```

+Some examples of configuration files are included in the repository.
+Two applications are included in PRISM.

+### Images generation

+`prism` generates images based on raytracing according to the scene configuration.

+**Requirements:** camera parameters, scene configuration and number of rays per pixel.
+**Output:** images.

+### Scenes generation

+`scene` generates randomly valid poses and the scene configuration.

+**Requirements:** min/max depths, number of poses, camera parameters, scene configuration and texture.
+**Output:** poses and scene configuration.

 Datasets
 ========

 Datasets R12-A, R12-B and R12-C can be downloaded [from here](https://github.com/comsee-research/plenoptic-datasets).
-Same for R12-D, and the simulated _unfocused plenoptic camera_ dataset UPC-S.
+The dataset R12-D, and the simulated _unfocused plenoptic camera_ dataset UPC-S are also available from the link above.

 Citing
 ======